chfoo/spaghetti-logger/README.md

 * PART
 * MOD
 * CLEARCHAT

-Note: Not all channels use the main server.
-Some use the Event servers which you will need to check for.
-Use http://tmi.twitch.tv/servers?channel=CHANNEL_NAME_HERE (e.g., riotgames) to get the IP address and add the `--host` option when running the logger.
+* USERNOTICE

 For group chats, the logger needs to be logged in.
 Check https://chatdepot.twitch.tv/room_memberships?oauth_token=OAUTH_TOKEN_HERE for IP addresses and channel name.
 Use `--nickname` and `--oauth-path OAUTH_FILENAME` where `OAUTH_FILENAME` is a text file containing your oauth token.

-For details of the IRC protocol, see https://github.com/justintv/Twitch-API/blob/master/IRC.md .
+For details of the IRC protocol, see https://dev.twitch.tv/docs/v5/guides/irc/ .

+In the event the IRC address changes, use `--host` option when running the logger.

 Credits
 =======

-Copyright 2015 Christopher Foo.
+Copyright 2015-2017 Christopher Foo.
 License: GPLv3